luojiahai/luojiahai.github.io/docs/index.md

 hero:
   name: luojiahai
-  text: print('Hello, World!');
+  text: This is a useless site.
-  tagline: This is a useless site.
+  tagline: print(chr(34295))
   actions:
     - theme: brand
-      text: About me
+      text: About Me
       link: /about
     - theme: alt
       text: CV